Accessing data in Amazon S3

 2. Once a data transfer in the share has been completed, select the button Access Data.

-3. Select the copy icon and send to your data customer.
+3. Select the copy icon and send it to your data customer.

 Option 1: Accessing Data via Web Console